[Analysis] Instead of fighting corporate greed, EU central bank targets wages?

 At the resolution's core is the bank's relation to democracy: every monetary choice inevitably benefits some at the expense of others.
 This makes monetary policy political.
 Yet due to fierce central bank independence, there is no political debate.

 This is exemplified in practice: The ECB is managed by a governing council of six executive board members and 20 national central bank chiefs.
 But the often deep disagreements are almost never disclosed.
-Moreover, each member has veto power, resulting in all decisions being made unanimously or not at all.
+And decisions being often made unanimously.
 When hawks like Dutch central banker Klaas Knot keep demanding large interest rates hikes, the question that is rarely asked is; how much more can the European economy actually take?

 "The effects of monetary policy on the real economy is the most underestimated risk for the eurozone economy right now," Carsten Brzeski, chief economist of ING Germany, previously told EUobserver.